smitkunpara/tv_scraper/docs/markets.md

 1. **SymbolMarkets**: For finding all exchanges where a specific symbol is traded
 2. **Markets**: For retrieving top stocks and market overview data across various regions

-## Why This Feature Exists

-The Markets module exists to:

-- Enable comprehensive market analysis by identifying where symbols are traded
-- Provide regional and global market scanning capabilities
-- Support trading strategies that require multi-exchange analysis
-- Offer market-wide statistics and top performer identification
-- Facilitate cross-market arbitrage and liquidity analysis

 ## Input Specification